abreukuse/rossmann_store_sales_competition/README.md

 The data needs to be [downloaded](https://www.kaggle.com/c/rossmann-store-sales/data) and stored in the `datesets` folder.

-The code is not ready yet, so far I got most of the data preprocessing steps done.
+Working Progress:
+All the preprocessing steps are done.
+Next step is training.